 See Illinois Social Science Standards for a complete description of how the EYPC program serves as an implementation of Illinois social science curriculum.

 EYPC combines two, often separate but important endeavors: youth civic engagement and changing or improving public policy for a whole community.
-As such, the EYPC framework is based on four strategic elements of community organizing and policy development work, referred to here as 4D:
+As such, the EYPC framework is based on strategic elements of community organizing and policy development work.

 Ultimately, youth involved in EYPC will bring about positive change in their community by exploring an issue and the change they want to make, engaging in data collection and analysis to develop their message, spreading their work and engaging the community in support, and working with decision-makers to enact real change.